mlh758/redis_stream_logger/README.md

 The log device will buffer requests internally until either a time interval or buffer size is hit and then it will send all the log entries as a pipeline to minimize network traffic.

+There is a basic viewer for this logger (or any Redis stream if you're feeling brave) [here](https://github.com/mlh758/stream_log_viewer).
+It supports tailing a stream or searching logs with basic text matching.

 ## Installation

 Add this line to your application's Gemfile: